 \subsection{Sparse Imagination for MPC}

-For planning with the world model, we utilize MPC using the Cross-Entropy Method (CEM) for trajectory optimization.
-At each MPC step, candidate action sequences $\{a_{t:t+H-1}\}$ are sampled from a distribution.
+We use MPC for planning, and for each step, candidate action sequences $\{a_{t:t+H-1}\}$ are sampled from a distribution (CEM) or pre-trained policy.
 The trained world model $f_\theta$ then predicts future states by iteratively rolling out these action sequences from the current state.
-In a goal-conditioned setting, candidate sequences are evaluated through an objective such as the MSE loss between the predicted state features and a specified goal state:
+In a goal-conditioned setting, we evaluate candidate sequences using the MSE loss between the predicted and goal state features:

-The distribution of candidate actions is subsequently updated based on the top-performing sequences.
+When using CEM for test-time trajectory optimization, the distribution of candidate actions is subsequently updated based on the top-performing sequences.
 This iterative optimization continues for a predefined iteration step $M$, after which the optimized action sequence is executed in the environment.

-However, MPC can be computationally intensive due to significant amount of world model predictions.
-Specifically, world model rollout occurs $K \times M \times H$ times every MPC step, where the number of candidate sequences is $K$ and planning horizon is $H$.
-Moreover, \emph{this computational cost scales exponentially with the number of visual tokens, making real-time execution increasingly challenging}.
-Since attention layers in the world model are the primary source of this computational burden, reducing the number of tokens processed is crucial for improving MPC efficiency.
+MPC is computationally intensive, as world model rollout occurs $K \times M \times H$ per every planning step, and this cost scales quadratically with the number of visual tokens (the number of candidate sequences is $K$ and planning horizon is $H$), making real-time execution increasingly challenging.
+Since attention layers in the world model are the primary source of this computational burden, reducing the number of tokens processed is crucial for improving planning efficiency.

 We address this problem through \emph{sparse imagination}.
-Given that our model is explicitly trained to operate on arbitrary token subsets, we implement random token dropout during MPC planning as shown in Fig.~\ref{fig:planning}.
-At each MPC step, we randomly generate a token dropout mask characterized by a dropout fraction $p \in [0,1)$ of the user's choice, denoting the proportion of tokens to discard, keeping randomly sampled $(1-p)N$ tokens.
+Given that our model is explicitly trained to operate on arbitrary token subsets, we implement random token dropout during planning as shown in Fig.~\ref{fig:planning}.
+At each planning step, we randomly generate a token dropout mask characterized by a dropout fraction $p \in [0,1)$ of the user's choice, denoting the proportion of tokens to discard, keeping randomly sampled $(1-p)N$ tokens.
 Sparse rollout imagination can effectively reduce redundant computations and improve planning efficiency.
 Planning a single step might fall to wrong direction when dropping key features but has minimal impact on task performance since it can recover from failures by re-sampling at each planning iteration.
-The dropout fraction $p$ serves as a controllable parameter balancing computational speed and task accuracy.
-We empirically evaluate and analyze this trade-off in Section~\ref{sec:experimentsandanalysis}.
+The drop ratio $p$ serves as a controllable parameter balancing computational speed and task accuracy.
+We empirically evaluate and analyze this trade-off in the following Sections.